histefanhere/XAHK/README.md

 - [Links](#Links)

 ## Features
-Allows client opperation of player will user is away from computer.
-X-AHK will send a stream of keybaord and mouse inputs to a target window as if the user was opperating the player. features include:<br>
+Allows running the Minecraft game client while the user is away from the computer (Windows only).
+X-AHK will send a stream of keyboard and mouse inputs to a target game window as if the user was playing the game.
+Features include:<br>
+- AFK Fishing
+- AFK Concrete Convertion
-AFK Fishing, AFK Concret Convertion & AFK Mob Grinder
+- AFK Mob Grinding

 ## Aim of project
-To continue development past inital concept design and release to a release that includes GUI and user preferances of key input timings
+To continue development past inital concept design and release to a release that includes GUI and user preferences of key input timings.

 ## Installation and Usage

-1. Download and Install AutoHotkey.
-[GitHub Releases](https://github.com/Lexikos/AutoHotkey_L/releases)
+1. Download and Install AutoHotkey; [GitHub Releases](https://github.com/Lexikos/AutoHotkey_L/releases)
-2. Download the XAHK AutoHotkey script.
-[GitHub Releases](https://github.com/monpjc/XAHK/releases)
+2. Download the X-AHK AutoHotkey script; [GitHub Releases](https://github.com/monpjc/XAHK/releases)
-3. Run the script and follow on-screen instructions.
-The [YouTube video](https://youtu.be/-wKW0OovGK4?t=280) by [xisumavoid](https://www.youtube.com/channel/UCU9pX8hKcrx06XfOB-VQLdw) also contains some instructions.
+3. Run the script and follow on-screen instructions; the [YouTube video](https://youtu.be/-wKW0OovGK4?t=280) by [xisumavoid](https://www.youtube.com/channel/UCU9pX8hKcrx06XfOB-VQLdw) also contains some additional instruction.

 ## YouTube Video
 [![YouTube](https://img.youtube.com/vi/-wKW0OovGK4/0.jpg)](https://youtu.be/-wKW0OovGK4?t=280 "Click to play on YouTube")

 ## Next Phase - Release 1.0
 Added GUI<br>
 Multi Instant Opperation<br>
 Bug Fixes<br>

+## Platform Support
+Although Minecraft runs on multiple platforms, this software requires AutoHotkey, which supports *Windows only*.

+Linux players may find an alternative by using a [shell script](https://www.reddit.com/r/Minecraft/comments/bu4gka/linux_autoclicker_bash_script_useful_for_afk/).

+Mac players can use macOS's built-in accessibiltiy features and a full-size keyboard with a numeric keypad:
+1. Open System Preferences.
+2. Go to Accessibility → Pointer Control → Alternate Control Methods and enable "Mouse Keys".
+3. In Minecraft, position your avatar for the activity (fishing, for example) and press ⌃5️⃣ (control+5, on the numpad) to send a "right click".
+4. Now tap 0️⃣ (on the numpad) to simulate "hold right click"; note that you cannot switch applications as with XAHK.

 ## License